Dasharo/docs/docs/unified/novacustom/initial-deployment.md

         ```

     1. Detach the WSON-8 probe.
-    1. Connect the primary battery and reconnect the CMOS battery
+    1. Connect the primary battery and reconnect the CMOS battery.
     1. Power on the laptop.
 The laptop may shut down once after training the memory.

     ### EC firmware installation